valeriansaliou/sonic/README.md

 * **NodeJS**: **[node-sonic-channel](https://www.npmjs.com/package/sonic-channel)**

 👉 Cannot find the library for your programming language?
 Build your own and be referenced here! ([contact me](https://valeriansaliou.name/))

+## Which languages are supported?

+Sonic supports a wide range of languages in its lexing system.
+If a language is not in this list, you will still be able to push this language to the search index, but stop-words will not be eluded, which could lead to lower-quality search results.

+**The languages supported by the lexing system are:**

+* 🇿🇦 Afrikaans
+* 🇸🇦 Arabic
+* 🇦🇿 Azerbaijani
+* 🇧🇩 Bengali
+* 🇧🇬 Bulgarian
+* 🇲🇲 Burmese
+* 🇨🇳 Chinese (Mandarin)
+* 🇭🇷 Croatian
+* 🇨🇿 Czech
+* 🇩🇰 Danish
+* 🇳🇱 Dutch
+* 🇺🇸 English
+* 🏳 Esperanto
+* 🇪🇪 Estonian
+* 🇫🇮 Finnish
+* 🇫🇷 French
+* 🇩🇪 German
+* 🇬🇷 Greek
+* 🇳🇬 Hausa
+* 🇮🇱 Hebrew
+* 🇮🇳 Hindi
+* 🇭🇺 Hungarian
+* 🇮🇩 Indonesian
+* 🇮🇹 Italian
+* 🇯🇵 Japanese
+* 🇰🇭 Khmer
+* 🇰🇷 Korean
+* 🏳 Kurdish
+* 🇱🇻 Latvian
+* 🇱🇹 Lithuanian
+* 🇮🇳 Marathi
+* 🇳🇵 Nepali
+* 🇮🇷 Persian
+* 🇵🇱 Polish
+* 🇵🇹 Portuguese
+* 🇮🇳 Punjabi
+* 🇷🇺 Russian
+* 🇸🇮 Slovene
+* 🇸🇴 Somali
+* 🇪🇸 Spanish
+* 🇸🇪 Swedish
+* 🇵🇭 Tagalog
+* 🇮🇳 Tamil
+* 🇹🇭 Thai
+* 🇹🇷 Turkish
+* 🇺🇦 Ukrainian
+* 🇵🇰 Urdu
+* 🇻🇳 Vietnamese
+* 🇮🇱 Yiddish
+* 🇳🇬 Yoruba
+* 🇿🇦 Zulu

 ## How fast & lightweight is it?